cosmos/ethermint/docs/basics/namespaces.md

 ### eth_getBlockTransactionCountByNumber

-Returns the total transaction count for a given block number
+Returns the total transaction count for a given block number.

 #### Parameters